UoB-COMSM0166/2025-group-4/README.md

 Include a demo video of your game here (you don't have to wait until the end, you can insert a work in progress video)

+## Weekly Work Summary

+### Week 1
+- Formed the team
+- Brainstormed game themes

+### Week 2
+- Discussed and came up with two game ideas

+### Week 3
+- Created a paper prototype of the game

 ## Your Group
 ![Group Photo](images/group4-photo.jpg)
 **The names are listed from left to right in the group photo.**